wp-plugins/contactuscom/readme.txt

 1. Log into your WordPress.org account as an administrator.
 2. Go to the “Plugins” section from the side panel, and choose “Add New”.
-3. Search for “ContactUs.com Form+” to find the ContactUs.com Form+ Plugin, and choose to install.
+3. Search for “ContactUs.com Contact Form Plugin” to find the ContactUs.com Contact Form Plugin, and choose to install.
 4. WordPress will automatically install the plugin into your account.
 5. Once completed, go to your list of plugins (bottom of your side panel), and choose to “Activate”.
 6. After the plugin is activated, open the ContactUs.com plugin.